 Many Methods, Many Crystals

-As you can see when it comes to cleansing crystals, there are many methods designed for specific crystals.
+When it comes to cleansing crystals, there are many methods designed for specific crystals.
 Cleanse crystals regularly to keep their vibrational frequency high.